This Bizarre Discovery In Old Crawl Spaces Could Mean Trouble

 Balancing Safety and Nostalgia

-When you stumble across something like an asbestos box, take a step back.
-Avoid disturbing it, call in the professionals, and let them handle the hard work.
+When you stumble upon something like an asbestos box, back up.
+Don not bother, bring in the big guns and let them do the heavy lifting.

-A mesh box filled with asbestos might seem like an odd piece of your home’s past, but it served a purpose once.
-Now, it’s all about handling it safely and keeping that story from becoming a hazard.
-Stay curious, stay informed, and stay safe!
+A box of wire mesh containing asbestos might seem like a strange object from the past of just about any house, but it had its reasons.
+Now, it’s a matter of managing it safely, and keeping that story from becoming dangerous.
+Stay curious, stay informed, stay safe!